jamescooke/blog/content/1701-vim-python.rst

 Ctags
 -----

-I was definitely slow to get on the `Ctags <http://ctags.sourceforge.net/>`_ bandwagon, only adding them to my workflow in the last couple of months, but along with FZF, they have been a revelation.
+I was definitely slow to get on the `Ctags <https://en.wikipedia.org/wiki/Ctags>`_ bandwagon, only adding them to my workflow in the last couple of months, but along with FZF, they have been a revelation.
+I've been using `Exhuberant Ctags
+<https://en.wikipedia.org/wiki/Ctags>`_ as my index generator.

 TPope has published a neat trick of stashing the ``ctags`` script inside the ``.git`` folder, outlined in `his blog post here